Titan sub disaster was caused by weak safety and oversight, Coast Guard says

 The family of Nargeolet, a veteran French undersea explorer known as “Mr. Titanic,” filed a more than $50 million lawsuit last year that said the crew experienced “terror and mental anguish” before the disaster.
 The lawsuit accused OceanGate of gross negligence.

 Nargeolet and Harding were members of The Explorers Club, a society of adventurers of which Rush was a friend.
-Richard Wiese, president of The Explorers Club, said it the club’s “responsibility is to ensure that as exploration becomes more accessible, it also becomes safer.”
+Richard Wiese, the club's president, said its “responsibility is to ensure that as exploration becomes more accessible, it also becomes safer.”

 The Titan's final dive